Child Custody Lawyer in Queens

 Can a Father Get Full Custody in NY?

 Yes, a father can get full custody in NY.
 Custody laws changed many years ago; as a result, both parents have a better chance of getting custody in New York.
-Decisions on child custody cases are on a case-by-case basis.
+Decisions on child custody cases are made on a case-by-case basis.
+A father's ability to secure full custody will often hinge upon demonstrating an ability to provide a stable and nurturing environment, free from potential harm to the child.

-Understanding Visitation Rights and Limitations in Queens, NY
+Understanding Visitation Rights & Limitations in Queens, NY

 The court may also limit a parent's visitation rights under certain circumstances.
 Visitation rights are sometimes restricted if the parent in question possesses certain qualities or has behaved in an inappropriate manner that would injure the child's well-being.